Use the Sources tab to select the supported language level for Java and to configure the module contents.

 The right-hand pane shows the module content roots: a content root is a module root folder.
 Everything that has something to do with a module is stored within its content roots.
 A module can have more than one content root.

 Use the Paths tab to configure the compiler output paths for the module, and also to specify the locations of external JavaDocs and external annotations associated with the module

 - Compiler output

 Compiler output path is the path to the directory in which IntelliJ IDEA stores the compilation results.
-For more information, refer to Module compiler output.
+For more information about the compiler output options and how to configure them, refer to Module compiler output.

 Use the available controls to compose the list of locations where external JavaDocs associated with the module are stored.

 Use the icon to add a URL of online JavaDoc.

 Use and to manage the list of locations (directories) for external annotations associated with the module.

 On this tab, you can define the module SDK and form the list of module dependencies.

 Select the module SDK.
 To associate the project SDK with the module, select Project SDK.
 Note that if you change the project SDK later, you need to change the module SDK as well.